UoMResearchIT/matlab-novice/_episodes/04-plotting.md

 explore a few features of MATLAB here.

 We will start by exploring the function `plot`.
-If we only provide a vector as an argument it plots a data-point for each value on the y axis, and it uses the index of each element as the x axis.
+The most common usage is to provide two vectors, like `plot(X,Y)`.
-The the average (accross patients) inflammation over time can then be plotted with:
+Lets start by plotting the the average (accross patients) inflammation over time.
+For the `Y` vector we can provide `per_day_mean`, and for the `X` vector we can simply use the day number, which we can generate as a range with `1:40`.
+Then our plot can be generated with:
 ```
->> plot(per_day_mean)
+>> plot(1:40,per_day_mean)
 ```
 {: .language-matlab}
+> **Note:** If we only provide a vector as an argument it plots a data-point for each value on the y axis, and it uses the index of each element as the x axis.
+> For our patient data the indices coincide with the day of the study,
+> so `plot(per_day_mean)` generates the same plot.
+> In most cases, however, using the indices on the x axis is not desireable.
+{: .callout}
 > **Note:** We do not even need to have the vactor saved as a variable.
 > We would obtain the same plot with the command `plot(mean(patient_data, 1))`.
 {: .callout}

-As it is, the image is useless.
+As it is, the image is not very informative.
 We need to give the figure a `title` and label the axes using `xlabel` and `ylabel`, so that other people can understand what it shows (including us if we return to this plot 6 months from now).